Slava/tern-meteor/README.md

 TernJS plugin: Meteor
 ===

+*UPDATE*: All definitions were update to Meteor 1.0.
+There are probably some bugs since this project moved to definitions autogeneration, if you notice any API mismatch, report in the issues.

 This is a plugin for [TernJS](http://ternjs.net) bringing support for [Meteor](https://www.meteor.com) JavaScript Framework.
 Tested on Vim and Sublime Text 2/3, reported to work on Emacs, potentially should work on Brackets,